-During the coronavirus period, simple physical distance becomes another benefit of telemedicine.
+During the COVID-19 pandemic, simple physical distance becomes another benefit of telemedicine.
 The New England Journal of Medicine puts it simply, “Direct-to-consumer (or on-demand) telemedicine is both patient-centered and conducive to self-quarantine, and it protects patients, clinicians, and the community from exposure.”

-Telemedicine during coronavirus is useful in two ways:
+Telemedicine during COVID-19 is useful in two ways:

-If one has a mild case of coronavirus or isn’t certain if they have it, telemedicine becomes a valuable tool.
+If one has a mild case of COVID-19 or isn’t certain if they have it, telemedicine becomes a valuable tool.

 Treat at home.
-Early reports indicate that roughly 80% of coronavirus patients of all ages experience mild illness associated with coronavirus and can be managed at home with close monitoring (case-by-case basis).
+Early reports indicate that roughly 80% of COVID-19 patients of all ages experience mild illness and can be managed at home with close monitoring (case-by-case basis).
 In milder cases, doctors can frequently provide the same level of care via telehealth as when done in person.

 Avoid exposure.
-The CDC advises contacting a nurse, doctor, or other medical professional for advance screening prior to visiting an office or hospital if in doubt about one’s coronavirus status.
-Alternatively, one can use the CDC’s coronavirus self-checker.
+The CDC advises contacting a nurse, doctor, or another medical professional for advance screening prior to visiting an office or hospital if in doubt about one’s COVID-19 status.
+Alternatively, one can use the CDC’s COVID-19 self-checker.

-Outside of coronavirus, life continues - with all its common aches and pains.
-More, common aches and pains are often growing during coronavirus, due to the exacerbating effect of stress.
-For instance, stress from coronavirus can play a role in worsening sleep quality or IBS symptoms.
+Outside of COVID-19, life continues - with all its common aches and pains.
+More, common aches and pains are often growing during COVID-19, due to the exacerbating effect of stress.
+For instance, stress from COVID-19 can play a role in worsening sleep quality or IBS symptoms.

-While serious procedures like surgeries or blood work require in person treatment, common conditions can still be treated by telemedicine.
+While some procedures require in person treatment, many conditions can still be treated by telemedicine.
 In some cases, quarantined doctors can still provide remote care by converting scheduled clinic visits to telemedicine visits.
 If one’s healthcare professional is not available, one can access different providers or types of care via telemedicine.

 Goodpath has been practicing telemedicine from its beginning.
-Goodpath’s medical team are doctors, pharmacists, physical therapists, nutritionists, and more.
-Their displiciplines all combine to create integrative care that is personalized to each person’s IBS, troubled sleep, or back pain condition.
+Our medical team is comprised of doctors, pharmacists, physical therapists, dietitians, and more.
+Their disciplines all combine to create integrative care that is personalized to each person’s IBS, troubled sleep, or back pain.
 All of this is accessed from home or anywhere, directly by consumers - no insurer or doctor referral required.

-Click here for more information about how stress during coronavirus can affect sleep, back pain, or IBS.
+Click here for more information about how stress during COVID-19 can affect sleep, back pain, or IBS.